wein.plus

 Assyria

-Ancient landscape between the mountains of Armenia, present-day Iran (Persia) and the Syrian-Arabian desert.
-Today's Jordan, Lebanon and Syria in the Middle East were part of the immediate sphere of influence.
+Ancient landscape between the mountains of Armenia, Iran (Persia) and the Syrian-Arabic desert.
+The present-day countries of Jordan, Lebanon and Syria in the Middle East were part of the immediate sphere of influence.
 The area included the north-east of Mesopotamia and the north of present-day Iraq.
-The entire area had significant influence on the development of viticulture and wine culture.
-In the 17th century BC, Assyria won independence against the Babylonian King Hammurabi (1728-1686 BC), and the capital was Assur.
-King Salmanassar I (1274-1245) conquered Babylonia, extended Assyrian rule to all of Mesopotamia and founded the city of Kalhu near present-day Nimrud in northern Iraq around 1250 B.C.
-Under Assurnasirpal II (884-858), Kalhu was made the capital.
-Clay tablets have been found in what is now a ruined site, listing the wine rations for the ruler's household of 6,000 people - the higher the hierarchical rank, the greater the ration and quality.
+The entire area had a significant influence on the development of viticulture and wine culture.
+In the 17th century BC, Assyria fought for independence against the Babylonian king Hammurabi (1728-1686 BC), with Assur as its capital.

 Voices of our members